James Madison: Prelude to war

 Congress had repealed the Embargo Act of 1807 shortly before Madison became president, but troubles with the British and French continued.
 Madison settled on a new strategy that was designed to pit the British and French against each other, offering to trade with whichever country would end their attacks against American shipping.
 The gambit almost succeeded, but negotiations with the British collapsed in mid-1809.
-Seeking to drive a wedge between the Americans and British, Napoleon offered to end French attacks on American shipping so long as the United States punished any countries that did not similarly end restrictions on trade.
+Seeking to drive a wedge between the Americans and the British, Napoleon offered to end French attacks on American shipping so long as the United States punished any countries that did not similarly end restrictions on trade.
 Madison accepted Napoleon's proposal in the hope that it would convince the British to finally end their policy of commercial warfare.
-However, the British refused to change their policies, and the French reneged on their promise and continued to attack American shipping.
+Notwithstanding, the British refused to change their policies, and the French reneged on their promise and continued to attack American shipping.

 With sanctions and other policies having failed, Madison determined that war with Britain was the only remaining option.
 Many Americans called for a "second war of independence" to restore honor and stature to their new nation, and an angry public elected a "war hawk" Congress, led by Henry Clay and John C. Calhoun.
-With Britain in the midst of the Napoleonic Wars, many Americans including Madison believed that the United States could easily capture Canada, at which point the U.S. could use Canada as a bargaining chip for all other disputes or simply retain control of it.
+With Britain already engaged in the Napoleonic Wars, many Americans including Madison believed that the United States could easily capture Canada, using it as a bargaining chip for other disputes or simply retaining control of it.
 On June 1, 1812, Madison asked Congress for a declaration of war, stating that the United States could no longer tolerate Britain's "state of war against the United States".
 The declaration of war was passed along sectional and party lines, with opposition to the declaration coming from Federalists and from some Democratic–Republicans in the Northeast.
 In the years prior to the war, Jefferson and Madison had reduced the size of the military, leaving the country with a military force consisting mostly of poorly trained militia members.
 Madison asked Congress to quickly put the country "into an armor and an attitude demanded by the crisis", specifically recommending expansion of the army and navy.